frederiksen/Task-Card-Creator/README.md

 # Task Card Creator
 Small tool for printing task cards used for a Scrum board.
 Your physical Scrum board will look fantastic.
 Supports Team Foundation Server and Visual Studio Team Services.

-The project is beeing moved from https://taskcardcreator.codeplex.com/
+The project is being moved from https://taskcardcreator.codeplex.com/

 # Screenshots